victor-m-p/mdwikiNLP/class2.md

 4. Why are Regexes *not* equivalent to regular grammars in the Chomsky Hierarchy?

-**Please post your answers in the week37 Slack channel by Wednesday 8am.**
+Note: Please post your answers in the week37 Slack channel by Wednesday 8am.

 ### Comprehension questions
 *From J+M 3rd Chapter 2 ["Regular Expressions, Text Normalization, Edit Distance"](https://web.stanford.edu/~jurafsky/slp3/2.pdf)*